AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 Using port-forwarding
 ---------------------

-The port forwarding method consist to configure you Network route to allow internet trafic throught specific ports.
+The port forwarding method consists of configuring your network router to deny most traffic with a firewall, but to then allow particular internet traffic (like a multiuser connection) through the firewall on specified ports.

-In order to know which port are used by the add-on, check the :ref:`port-setup` section.
+In order to know which ports are used by the add-on, please check the :ref:`port-setup` section.
 To set up port forwarding for each port you can follow this `guide <https://www.wikihow.com/Set-Up-Port-Forwarding-on-a-Router>`_ for example.

-Once you have set up the network you can follow the :ref:`quickstart` guide to start using the multi-user add-on !
+Once you have set up the network you can follow the :ref:`quickstart` guide to begin using the multi-user add-on !

 .. _host-dedicated: